 Thus, what is inimical to human life is propitious to the insect tribe.
-This is the first step in favor of the argument.
-Therefore, whatever shall tend to increase the insect life must in an inverse ratio war with human existence.
+This is the first step in favour of the argument.
+Therefore, whatever shall tend to the increase of insect life must in an inverse ratio war with human existence.